 Q. How many hours is a clinical experience?
 What is the schedule?

 A. Clinical experiences vary in length depending on your program.
 In the Program of Studies, the total number of hours for your clinical will be listed beside the course.
-Most clinicals can vary from roughly 24 to 160 hours total with a couple of exceptions.
+Most clinicals can vary from approximately 24 to 160 hours total with a couple of exceptions.
 Some clinical experiences require you to be available full-time for the hours required.
 You can request a schedule based on your availability, but we cannot guarantee that your desired site will be able to accommodate the dates and times you had indicated on your Clinical Placement Request Form.
 Lab experience courses, which are held on predetermined dates and times, can be only 4-8 hours each.
 See the Program of Studies for your desired program for information.

 Q. How do I communicate with my clinical assessor?
 Where can I find documents and important information pertaining to the evaluation of my clinical?

 A. When you register for a clinical experience course, you will have access to a course shell on MyCanvas.
 Please ensure you check MyCanvas prior to and throughout your clinical, as this is where your clinical assessor will post important information and communicate with you.

 Q. Can I be exempt from clinical experiences based on prior work experience?

 A. For information on this process, please contact the PLAR office.